Extra-Creativity/OpenGLFramework/README.md

 ## Usage

-> Preface : You can customize any part by rewriting inner OpenGL code as you need.
+> NOTE : You can customize any part by rewriting inner OpenGL code as you need.
+Besides, we strongly recommend you to read the code in `main.cpp` rather than read the usage directly, because we think the code is more intuitive.

-You always need to call `InitContext()` first before using components of this projects, and `EndContext()` if you don't use them any more.
+You always need to call `InitContext()` first before using components of this project, and `EndContext()` if you don't use them any more.

 ### MainWindow

 + Initialization : `size_t width, size_t height, const char* title`.

-+ `Register(func)` : It's recommended that you should use a lambda expression as parameter; any out-of-scope local variables that need to be used in the scope should be captured by the `[]`.
++ `Register(func)` : It's recommended that you should use a lambda expression as the parameter; any out-of-scope local variables that need to be used in the scope should be captured by the `[]`.
 The registered functions will be executed sequentially as if looped in main.

   We wrap the GLFW so that it can accept variables through captures rather than only static or global variables.